richie0866/Rostruct/docs/getting-started/execution-model.md

 		* Thread.lua <small>(ModuleScript)</small>
 	* init.meta.json <small>(Renames 'src' to 'MyProject')</small>

-We can write `MyController.lua` to get assets with this code:
+We can get other modules and assets in `MyController.lua` with this code:

 ```lua
 -- MyProject/Controllers/MyController.lua